-- 4. Under Selected Screen and Curve, you can see the details of screen that the wizard created based on your chosen settings: - the Ink that this screen is for, - the Screen Name (this is generated based on the settings used), - the screen Code (you can change this if desired: click Select and choose another free screen code from the list shown), - the Largest Mindot size in microns (corresponding to the mindot you chose above), - the Curve Bump (this is the smallest input percentage you can print with this screen, all smaller percentages are "bumped up" to this value; this data will be included in the curve generated by the wizard), - the Estimated Lightest Tone Value (the percentage that the smallest input percentage from the Curve Bump gives on print). - 5.
+- 4. Under Selected Screen and Curve, you can see the details of screen that the wizard created based on your chosen settings: - · the Ink that this screen is for, - the Screen Name (this is generated based on the settings used), - the screen Code (you can change this if desired: click Select and choose another free screen code from the list shown), - the Largest Mindot size in microns or milli-inches (corresponding to the mindot you chose above), - the Curve Bump (this is the smallest input percentage you can print with this screen, all smaller percentages are "bumped up" to this value; this data will be included in the curve generated by the wizard), - the Estimated Lightest Tone Value (the percentage that the smallest input percentage from the Curve Bump gives on print). - 5.
 Click Finish to generate your custom screen and curve, based on your production settings.
 This may take a moment.

-You can see your final screens and adjustment curves on the printing calibration page.
+You can see your final screens and adjustment curves on the Printing page.
+See Printing Calibration Results on page 205.